MyCode83/Fuzz-subdomains/README.md

-⚠️ **Disclaimer**
+** Disclaimer **
-This project is for educational and testing purposes only.
+< This project is for educational and testing purposes only.
-The author is not responsible for any misuse of this tool.
+< The author is not responsible for any misuse of this tool.

-#requeriments
+# requeriments

-python -m pip install httpx colorama fake-useragent
+`python -m pip install httpx colorama fake-useragent`